 To bend 7 TeV protons around the ring, the LHC dipoles must be able to produce fields of 8.36 Tesla.
 Superconductivity makes this possible.
 The LHC machine will contain around 2000 main ring superconducting magnets cooled at 1.9 K by super-fluid pressurized helium.
-Figure 1 shows the concept of one of the 15 m-long LHC cryodipole.
-The magnet dipole, enclosed in the Helium Vessel with heat exchanger and cold bore tubes, forms the dipole cold-mass.
-The work temperature of the cold-mass is 1.9K.
-The cryostat of the dipole magnet consists of the three supports to position the cold mass, a radiation screen, a thermal shield both equipped with multi-layer super-insulation, and a vacuum vessel.
-The dipole cold-mass assembled into the cryostat forms the Cryodipole Magnet.
+Figure 1 shows the concept of one of the 15 m-long LHC cryo-dipole.
+The magnet dipole, enclosed in the Helium Vessel with a heat exchanger and cold bore tubes, forms the dipole cold mass.
+The working temperature of the cold mass is 1.9K.
+The cryostat of the dipole magnet consists of three supports to position the cold mass, a radiation screen, a thermal shield both equipped with multi-layer super-insulation, and a vacuum vessel.
+The dipole cold mass assembled into the cryostat forms the Cryodipole Magnet.

 Aim of monitoring: